The Guilt That Follows You Into Every Room

 No one can meet that standard.
 But the measuring doesn't stop just because the standard is impossible.

-That’s not a sign that something is wrong with you.
-That’s a sign that you’ve been handed an impossible standard and you’re finally starting to see it for what it is.
+That's not a sign that something is wrong with you.
+That's a sign that the weight was handed to you specifically — and that you're finally starting to see it for what it is.

 Your kid will not remember whether you were available every moment.